motoharu-gosuto/psvcd/README.md

 # psvcd

+This project has no relation to Cobra Black Fin.

 # Motherboard.
 Game cart slot schematics.

 There can be multiple ways to access game cart data lines on motherboard.